Rik Aalbert Blyleven

 Induct Bert Blyleven To The Hall Of Fame Campaign

 Rich Lederer wrote a great series of articles on why Bert Blyleven belonged in the Baseball Hall of Fame, which many credit for giving Blyleven's candidacy the boost it needed to reach the Hall before his 15 years of eligibility were up.
-As Lederer summed it in a few words, "Since 1900, Blyleven ranks fifth in career strikeouts, eighth in shutouts and 17th in wins."
+As Lederer summed up in a few words, "Since 1900, Blyleven ranks fifth in career strikeouts, eighth in shutouts and 17th in wins."
 Those numbers put him in some very select company; in fact, his immediate neighbors (with only a couple of exceptions) were all Hall of Fame members or are Roger Clemens.
 Here are Rich's columns:

 - Only The Lonely -- the basic case for Bert's inclusion.